 My kids (aged 6 and 8) tried it ALONE and when they were flushed down the pipes, they were PUMPED!
 Many adults I spoke to are intimidated by this ride.

-At the kids’ urging and persuasion, I climbed into the four-seater floating ring to join them for the rides at the Tantrum Alley and the Burj Surj.
+At the kids’ urging and persuasion, I climbed into the four-seater floating ring to join them for the rides at the Tantrum Alley (picture below) and the Burj Surj.
 It was incredibly FUN to scream as a family, although I must admit that the ride on Burj Surj was a tad too challenging for me.
 I turned white as a sheet and my hubby had to pry my fingers off the handle bars on the float after the ride was over.
 Let’s just say I’m glad I survived to write about it.

 Younger kids or children below 1.1m in height are not forgotten at Wild Wadi.
 There are many rides and attractions – Breaker’s Bay (Wave Pool), Juha’s Jouney (Lazy River), Juha’s Dhow & Lagoon (Family Play Area) that allow parents to accompany them.
 These are also very good places for the older kids to take a breather from the adrenaline rush rides and simply spray, splash, soak, drench and get wet under the shower buckets.

 Some final thoughts – we went in December when the weather turns a bit chilly especially towards the late afternoon/early evening.
 But the water in the pools are temperature-controlled so you stay warm in the water.
 Just make sure you have a towel handy when you get out of the water.